aws-samples/eks-workshop/content/beginner/091_iam-groups/create_iam_users.md

 ```

 {{% notice note %}}
 For the sake of simplicity, in this chapter, we will save credentials to a file to make it easy to toggle back and forth between users.
-Never do this in production or with credentials that have priveledged access; It is not a security best practice to store credentials on the filesystem.
+Never do this in production or with credentials that have priviledged access; It is not a security best practice to store credentials on the filesystem.
 {{% /notice %}}

 Retrieve Access Keys for our fake users: